Individual Counseling

 Exercise and Mental Health: Benefits of Self-Care

-2024-10-29T12:07:17+00:00August 5th, 2024|Featured, Individual Counseling, Personal Development|
+2025-04-18T05:59:50+00:00August 5th, 2024|Featured, Individual Counseling, Personal Development|

 There’s a kind of rush and sense of euphoria that comes from getting your body moving.
 You could be dancing, running, roller-skating, doing parkour, cycling, lifting weights, or playing a game of pickleball, but when you get moving, it feels good.
 We are “fearfully and wonderfully made” (Psalm 139:14, ESV), and our bodies, minds, and emotions work together in connected and often complicated ways, meaning that mental health is important.
 Mental health and you When you’re not doing alright in one area of your life, that can have an impact on other areas.
 If your mental health suffers, for instance, that affects your ability to work, play, and have meaningful interactions with others.
 According to the World Health Organization, mental wellness is about being able to cope with the stresses of life, realize your abilities, learn well and work well, and contribute meaningfully to your community.
 Good mental health allows you to build relationships with others, and make decisions that affect your environment.
 Many issues can affect a person, and these include factors that aren’t in their control, like genetics, experiences of trauma, or the environment that one is in.
 There are different ways a person’s mental health can be affected, and the effects can range from mild to severe.
 There’s a lot of public education that’s still needed regarding mental health, and a good deal of that can be directed at building awareness that mental health issues are common, and there’s no shame in seeking help.
-Depending on the issue, sometimes taking simple self-help measures will set things right, but in other cases, the intervention of a mental health professional and treatment that includes medication may be required.
-Some signs of poor mental health When a person is affected negatively by one thing or another, it affects them [...]
+Depending on the issue, sometimes taking simple self-help measures will set things right, but in other cases, the intervention of a mental health professional from Frisco Christian Counseling and treatment that includes medication may be required.
+Some signs of poor mental health When a person is affected negatively by one thing or [...]

 Comments Off on Exercise and Mental Health: Benefits of Self-Care